linode/docs/docs/products/storage/block-storage/_index.md

 ## Limits and Considerations

-- To attach a Volume, both the Volume and the Compute Instance must be located in the same data center.
+- A Compute Instance can have multiple Volumes attached to it, but a Volume can only be attached to one Compute Instance at a time.
+To attach a Volume, both the Volume and the Compute Instance must be located in the same data center.
 Migrating a Volume to a different data center is not directly available at this time.
 See [Transfer Block Storage Data between Data Centers](/docs/products/storage/block-storage/guides/transfer-volume-data-between-data-centers/) for a work-around.

 - A combined total of 8 storage devices can be attached to a Compute Instance at the same time, including local disks and Block Storage Volumes.
+For example, if your Compute Instance has two main disks, root and swap, you can attach no more than 6 additional volumes to this Compute Instance.
+Also, the maximum combined size of all Volumes on your account can be only 100TB.

+- You can not attach Block Storage volumes to a Compute Instance in Full Virtualization mode.

 - Our Backup Service does not cover Block Storage Volumes.
 You must manage [your own backups](/docs/guides/backing-up-your-data/) if you wish to backup data stored on your Volumes.